Xunnamius/buselfs-experiments/README.md

 * `storeresults.sh` can be called without arguments and will take whatever result files are currently floating around in `results/` and put the in a subdir named with a timestamp.
 Note that results from experiment scripts are dumped unorganized into the `results/` directory.
 * `setupramdisks.sh` can be called without arguments and will setup a couple RAM disks.
 This is used for the older FDE vs NFDE experiments
 * `setupfilesystems.sh` can be called without arguments and will setup the twelve filesystems used in the more recent experiments
+* `teardownramdisks.sh` can be called without arguments and will completely undo whatever `setupramdisks.sh` has done to the system
+* `teardownfilesystems.sh` can be called without arguments and will completely undo whatever `setupfilesystems.sh` has done to the system
-* `small.random` and `large.random` are files filled with random bits and are copied around during the lfs experiments
+* `data.random` is a file filled with random bits to be copied around during the various experiments (as a bare-bones replacement for dd)

 Call `make` in order to compile the cpp-* experiment scripts.
 You can then call them individually by name in `bin/` or run the entire current experiment by calling `make run`.
 You can test the cpp-* experiment scripts using `make test`.
 You can clear out `bin/` with `make clean`.